shivannis/xandr-docs-public/xandr-docs/articles/monetize/mobile-user-segment-targeting.md

 > This form of targeting is only available to Standard Line Items.
 For an overview of which targeting options are available to Standard versus Augmented Line items, see [Buy-Side Targeting](buy-side-targeting.md).

-This page offers tips and recommendations for how to use and create Xandr segments for mobile users.
+This page offers tips and recommendations for how to use and create Microsoft Advertising segments for mobile users.
 Because traditional cookies are not used in in-app mobile inventory, segment targeting relies on different processes.
 In the sections below, you can learn about targeting in-app mobile users and the limitations of this kind of targeting.

-## How to create segments of mobile users on Xandr
+## How to create segments of mobile users on Microsoft Advertising

-There are three methods for creating mobile in-app user segments on
+There are three methods for creating mobile in-app user segments on Microsoft Advertising:
-Xandr:

 ## Method 1: Add users who view or click on a creative to a segment